 Learn how to teach science and chemistry to 11 to 16-year-olds with this PGCE course.
-On this National College for Teaching and Leadership (NCTL) accredited course, you’ll attend sessions at both London Met and our partnership schools, learning the principles of teaching chemistry and getting the vital hands-on experience necessary for later employment.
+On this Teaching Regulation Agency (TRA)-accredited course, you’ll attend sessions at both London Met and our partnership schools, learning the principles of teaching chemistry and getting the vital hands-on experience necessary for later employment.

 Those on our PGCE School Direct Secondary courses attain high results, with 95% achieving an Ofsted good or outstanding grade by the end of the course and 96% going on to obtain employment, often with their placement schools.

-Successfully complete this this NCTL-accredited PGCE Secondary Science with Chemistry course to achieve Qualified Teacher Status (QTS) and become a teacher of science for students up to 14 years old and chemistry for 15 to 16-year-olds.
+Successfully complete this this Teaching Regulation Agency (TRA)-accredited PGCE Secondary Science with Chemistry course to achieve Qualified Teacher Status (QTS) and become a teacher of science for students up to 14 years old and chemistry for 15 to 16-year-olds.
 There may also be the opportunity to teach at the 16-18 age range.

 You’ll develop your teaching strategies and pedagogical techniques at London Met as well as exploring the fundamentals of how children learn.
 These study sessions will include collaborative projects and school-based work with other trainees, as well as how to implement teaching and pupil assessment.

 Our PGCE course uses its London location to widen your experience of teaching in multicultural urban environments.
 Through your two school placements you’ll help develop lesson plans and contribute to the development of pupils’ scientific skills and knowledge.
 London Met also provides you with the opportunity for post-16 teaching experience wherever possible.